avdrav/nurego-ruby/README.md

 You don't need this source code unless you want to modify the gem.
 If you just want to use the Nurego Ruby bindings, you should run:

-  gem install --source https://code.stripe.com stripe
+  gem install --source https://code.nurego.com nurego

 If you want to build the gem from source:

-  gem build stripe.gemspec
+  gem build nurego.gemspec

 == Requirements